vipinbrd/TechNewsClient/README.md

 # TechNews

-TechNews Hub is a modern, dynamic web application that delivers the latest technology news and updates in an elegant, user-friendly interface.
+TechNews is a modern, dynamic web application that delivers the latest technology news and updates in an elegant, user-friendly interface.
 Built with React, Redux, and Tailwind CSS on the frontend, and powered by a robust Spring Boot and MySQL backend, TechNews Hub keeps tech enthusiasts informed with fresh articles, categorized news, and intuitive navigation.

 ---